 You could also create ways for older kids to earn their allowance (or more money) with tasks such as helping around the house, cleaning their room, doing their homework and walking the dog.

 "Many parents say their child's behavior has changed since using the GoHenry card.
 They suddenly want to do chores around the house to earn more money to buy something, or they change their mind about how much they 'desperately' want something when they realize it will wipe out that entire week's [allowance].
 It introduces them to the decisions they will have to make as adults but in a safe environment."

 Have them help you plan spending & budgeting

-As life is becoming even more cashless, coins and notes can easily confuse children and teens.
+As life is becoming even more cashless, coins and bills can easily confuse children and teens.
 So another good financial activity is getting kids comfortable with handling money and budgeting money when you are out and about shopping.

 With younger children, show them how money is used when you're in the supermarket and let them pay for items and collect the change.
 Also, explain that money must be earned before it can be spent and doesn't just come out of an ATM whenever you need it.

 With older kids, talk to them about budgeting and saving.
 For example: